Darab-nama: Story

-Alexander the Great at this time stars his conquest of Persia, and he and Darab (the son), who are half-brothers, finally meet on the battle field.
+Alexander the Great at this time starts his conquest of Persia, and he and Darab (the son), who are half-brothers, finally meet on the battlefield.
 Darab is killed during this battle, and while dying, Alexander comes to see him.
 One of the last requests of Darab before dying was that Alexander marry his daughter, Rowshanak (also named Buran-Dokht).
 However, Rowshanak (compare to Roxanna in Greek sources for an Iranian princess married by Alexander) is not happy about this marriage.
 Rowshanak, being a warrior and warlike woman herself, raises an army to do battle against Alexander.
 Battle rages in several places from Aleppo to Estakhr in Fars.
 Alexander finally captures Rowshanak.
 She again refuses to marry him and escapes from Alexander.
 Subsequently, after more fighting around Estakhar, Alexander surprises Rowshanak while she is bathing.
 Finally, she agrees to marry Alexander.

 After they are married, Alexander installs Rowshanak as the queen of Persia and sets off for other lands.
 His primary aim now is conversing with sages and seeking the Water of Life (foundation of youth where whoever drinks from it lives forever).
 He first sets off to India where he encounters the Indian King Kaydavar, with, or aided by, water.
 This king resists Alexander so strongly that he is forced to send Rowshanak for reinforcement.
 Rowshanak leaders a Persian army into India and captures Kaydavar.
 Rowshanak continues to aid Alexander in other missions, particularly against wizardry and magic.
 This is because she is divinely protected against natural hazards.
 In India Rowshanak and Alexandar have several adventures where she is aided by the water.
 After the campaign in India, Alexander sets sail for the Arabian Peninsula.
 He passes through Mecca and pauses in Egypt.
 In Egypt, Rowshanak and her part way and they do not meet again.
 Rowshanak returns to Persia and Alexander heads west in search of the Water of Life.
 The story ends when Alexandar dies in Jerusalem and Rowshanak dies shortly after in Persia.